2021 Bangladesh ferry fire

-On 24 December 2021, the passenger ferry MV Avijan-10 caught fire on the Sugandha River, near the town of Jhalokati, Bangladesh.
-The incident has resulted in at least 40 deaths and more than 100 injuries.
-Several others were reported missing.
+On 24 December 2021, the passenger ferry MV Avijan-10 caught fire on the Sugandha River, near the town of Jhalokati, in southern Bangladesh.
+The incident resulted in at least 40 deaths and more than 100 injuries.
+Several people were reported missing.

 Background

 Close to 30 percent of Bangladeshis commute on rivers, especially the lower class.
 Ferry accidents are common in the country, which are "often blamed on overcrowding or lax safety rules".

 Accident

-The three-decked ferry, MV Avijan-10, was traveling from Dhaka to Barguna, a trip of 250 km.
+The three-decked MV Avijan-10 was traveling from Dhaka to Barguna, a trip of 250 km.
 The ferry had a capacity of 310 but was carrying 800 passengers, many of whom were returning home for the weekend.
-The fire broke out around 03:00, when many of the passengers were asleep, off the coast of Jhalokati on the Sugandha River.
-According to the deputy director of the Fire Service and Civil Defence at Brishal, Kamal Uddin Bhuiyan, the blaze started in the engine room and quickly spread to other parts of the ferry.
+The fire broke out off the coast of Jhalokati on the Sugandha River, around 03:00, when many of the passengers were asleep.
+According to the deputy director of the Fire Service and Civil Defence at Brishal, the blaze started in the engine room and quickly spread to other parts of the ferry.

 One of the passengers stated the ferry appeared to have engine problems before the fire.
 The engine was later filled with smoke.
 Some passengers jumped into the river and swam to the shore to escape the fire.
 The Daily Star reported that 15 firefighting units arrived at the scene within 50 minutes of the fire, and the situation was brought under control at 05:20 A dense fog hampered the rescue operations.